yugo-baskara/E-Commerce/README.md

 The main focus of this project is:
 - data quality validation,
 - transformation and standardization,
-- reconciliation between system totals and calculated revenue,
+- reconciliation between source-provided totals and derived revenue,
 - and analytical readiness for downstream BI and dashboards.

 All transformations and analyses are implemented directly in SQL to simulate a production-oriented data warehouse environment.